 It was after reading his book that I thought how useful it would be to organise a short course dealing with something we think of as a new phenomena, but in truth has been part of work pressure and home life for as long as we can remember (and as long as our antecedents can remember too).
-Hence, I set out to create a new short Udemy Course on how we can use Tai Chi to deal with stress.
+Hence, I set out to create a new short on how we can use Tai Chi to find better health and to deal with stress.
 Because the answers were already out there, centuries ago.

 The course is structured over 5 Sections:

 Unlike many practices that focus exclusively on re-thinking or changing our attitude, Tai Chi backs up it's ideas and philosophy with practical exercises that have been used for centuries.
 These exercises, like many of the practices in Tai Chi, have been gradually developed for dealing with all types of conflict, and it is the conflict we find each day in our work or home environment that places such demands on our mind and body.

 Each of the 5 sessions consist of 2 approaches.
 The first is an emergency first aid kit: A series of exercises and approaches to dealing with stress - as and when it arises.
 Something useful for the moment that can be drawn upon immediately.

 The second approach works by selecting a few of the postures from the Tai Chi Form that incorporate measures for balance, co-ordination, posture, rooting and yielding and all serve to build our capacity to deal with stress over the long-term.